goto40/self-dsl/docs/xtext_project_setup.md

 In this section you will learn

  * How to create a new XText Project.
- * How to run you toolchain (edtior and parser).
+ * How to run you toolchain (editor and parser).
  * What Project structures are created.
  * Run a unittest testing the parser.
- * Optional: How to start a build of your toolchain with maven at the commmandline
+ * Optional: How to start a build of your toolchain with maven at the commandline

-Get more help: ::namedref::(references.md#xtext).
+Get more help: ::namedref::(references.md#xtexthelp).

 ## Step 1: Create a new Xtext Project